nens/lizard-docs/source/e_viewer.rst

 *4.2.A: Legend*
 Displays the raster values.
 This might be a value scale for scalar data, but it could also possibly be classes for things like land-use.

-*4.2.B: Opacity*
+*4.2.B: Controls*
-How translucent is the layer.
+- Opacity: How translucent is the layer.
 Can be set anywhere from 0 to 100 percent.

-*4.2.C: Zoom to extent*
-Allows the user to zoom to the full extent of the layer.
+- Zoom to extent: Allows the user to zoom to the full extent of the layer.

-*4.2.D: Rescale color range*
-Depending on extent of the view the color scale can be adjusted.
+- Rescale color range: Depending on extent of the view the color scale can be adjusted.
 An example for when this would be very useful would be when zooming in of a height map, adjusting the scale will give you a much better view.

-*4.2.E: Animate*
-Animates temporal rasters for you to view the change through time.
+- Animate: Animates temporal rasters for you to view the change through time.

-*4.2.F: Export raster*
+*4.2.C: Export raster*
 Opens the raster export view pane.
 There is quite a lot to this view, an overview is available below.